jovinbm/negusMath/bower_components/textAngular/README.md

 ## Developer Notes

-When checking out, you need a node.js installation, running `npm install` and then `bower install` will get you setup with everything to run the unit tests and minification.
+When checking out, you need a node.js installation, running `npm install` will get you setup with everything to run the unit tests and minification.
 All changes should be done in the lib folder, running `grunt compile` to compile the app or use `grunt watch` to compile the files as you save them.
 When you are ready to create A PR check that `grunt` passes without errors and you have created tests for your feature if necessary.